ugosan/dirosaurios-landing/_pages/privacypolicy.md

 We would like to inform you that while we have taken measures to ensure a safe and enjoyable experience for children using our app, we cannot be held liable for any issues arising from the use of our app.
 Parents or guardians are encouraged to supervise their children while using the app.

-Thank you for choosing our Dirosaurios!
+Thank you for choosing our 12 Dinos!
 We hope your child enjoys playing it in a safe and secure environment.
 If you have any questions or concerns about our privacy practices, please contact us.